 Have you ever wondered how other creators are using data to inform the content they create, the engagement of their their audience, and their future success?
 Read on to hear rich data insights from Patreon creator Steve Thorne from Flight Chops!

 I recently interviewed Steve Thorne, filmmaker and aviator who makes immersive flying videos over on his content-packed Patreon page.
-Steve was originally a cinematographer working in industry, but with the age of goPro, started experimenting with filming his flights and using his expert editing skills to craft context-filled flying videos.
-Initially using these videos to improve his own skills as a pilot and to show to a few friends, Steve eventually shared his videos with a wider audience and (no surprise given the quality of the videos) took off within the flying community.
+Steve was originally a cinematographer working in industry, but with the age of goPro, he started experimenting with filming his flights and using his expert editing skills to craft context-filled flying videos.
+Initially using these videos to improve his own skills as a pilot and to show to a few friends, Steve eventually shared his videos with a wider audience, and — let’s just say, his videos really took off within the flying community.

 I was interested in how Steve uses data and analytics to inform his business.
 Especially for new creators, it can be overwhelming to think of the data at your fingertips, whether you’re scrolling through your own Patreon creator dashboard, or diving into your YouTube or Google analytics for your content or website.
 Steve had a ton of advice to share, especially about the existing wealth of data resources and how to tweak content based on data insights.